 Read our full Canon Pixma TS9120 review.

 You don't need a big printer to get tangible copies of your digital photos.
-The Kodak Photo Printer Mini is made for printing pictures on the go, aimed at the smartphone photographers and social media users who make up today's photo enthusiasts.
+The Kodak Photo Printer Mini is made for printing pictures on the go, aimed for use with the best phones and social media users who make up today's photo enthusiasts.
 The Kodak Mini prints credit card-sized photos, and with the handy app, you can browse and edit photos from your phone or social media.
 You can also print wirelessly using Wi-Fi Direct and pair the printer to your phone with a tap, using NFC.

 The portable printer is battery-powered and uses a four-pass printing process.
 This lays down layers of vibrant color and a protective clear coat that makes the finished photos smudge- and scratch-resistant.
 You can even get paper refills with sticker backing, so you can peel and stick your photos anywhere.
 And quality is pretty great; compared to other photo printers, this Kodak offers sharper clarity, with a minimum of errors and print artifacts.